What Picasso Can Teach You As A Screenwriter

-By, Jacob Krueger
+By Jacob Krueger

 During a recent trip to the Picasso Museum in Barcelona, I saw an exhibit that demonstrated a great secret that screenwriters can learn from painters.

+In 1957, Picasso had set out to create his own interpretation of Diego Velázquez’ Las Meninas.
+Rather than starting out by trying to create his own perfected version of Velázquez’ masterpiece, Picasso approached this monumental task by completing a series of 57 preparatory “sketches,” all before he even started the real painting.
 Some of these sketches explore a specific aspect of the painting: a girl’s face, a gesture, a structural form, a play of color.
 Others explore the piece as a whole.
 Some are just some paint on a canvas, and others are complete paintings so striking, they could hang proudly in any museum in the world.

 Are You Allowing Yourself The Freedom To Sketch?